 If you’ve never played Team Speed Scrabble, it’s a lot like sex…

-Two stressed-out people fumble through a lot of quick and sloppy moves while yelling at each other – then it ends abruptly 12 minutes later.
+Two stressed-out people fumble through a lot of quick and sloppy moves while yelling at each other.
+Then it ends abruptly 12 minutes later.

-Of course, I might be having the wrong kind of sex.
+Of course, I might be fornicating wrong.